 Make It Your Way

-Adjust and tweak cauliflower mashed potatoes the same way you’d make regular mashed potatoes to your liking.
+Adjust and tweak cauliflower mashed potatoes the same way you’d tweak regular mashed potatoes!

-- Top with bacon, shredded cheddar and more sour cream for classic baked potato taste
+- Load ’em up.
+Top with bacon, shredded cheddar, and more sour cream for loaded cauliflower mashed potatoes.

-Did you make these Cauliflower Mashed Potatoes?
-I’d love to know how they turned out!
-Leave a comment and a rating below.
+Did you make these cauliflower mashed potatoes?
+We’d love to know how the recipe turned out!
+Leave a comment and a rating below, or share with your friends and fam!

 Ingredients